kabanero-io/kabanero-landing/README.md

 1. Add two key value pairs to the secret.
 Note: the key names must be exact.
    * key: `clientID` and the value is your client ID from GitHub.
-   * key: `clientSecret` and the vlue is your client secret from GitHub.
+   * key: `clientSecret` and the value is your client secret from GitHub.

 1. Restart (delete) the kabanero landing pod.